cmk1988/FileContentSearcher/README.md

 <br>

 The FileFinder-class searches for files in the given directory and subdirectories.
-If you just want to find files in the directory, you just need to use this class.
+If you just want to find files in a directory, you just need to use this class.